panoply/esthetic/docs/src/docs/introduction/what-is-esthetic.md

 # What is Æsthetic?

-Æsthetic is a lightweight, fast and extensible code beautification tool that provides formatting support for front-end orientated (client side) languages, existing as an alternative to [Prettier](https://prettier.io/) and [JS Beautify](https://beautifier.io/). Æsthetic implements a variation of the universal [Sparser](https://sparser.io/docs-html/tech-documentation.xhtml#universal-parse-model) lexing algorithm and has been adapted from the distributed source of [PrettyDiff](https://github.com/prettydiff/prettydiff/blob/master/options.md).
+Æsthetic is a lightweight, fast and extensible code beautification tool that provides formatting support for front-end orientated (client side) languages and exists as an alternative to [Prettier](https://prettier.io/) and [JS Beautify](https://beautifier.io/). Æsthetic implements a variation of the universal [Sparser](https://sparser.io/docs-html/tech-documentation.xhtml#universal-parse-model) lexing algorithm and has been adapted from the distributed source of [PrettyDiff](https://github.com/prettydiff/prettydiff/blob/master/options.md).

 Æsthetic supports parse, format and language detection capabilities for the following languages: